halbu/nrx-term/README.md

 To this end, `nrx-term` offers:

-* Hardware-accelerated rendering - render huge terminals at 60FPS with plenty of CPU to spare
+* Hardware-accelerated rendering - render huge terminals at 60+ FPS with plenty of CPU to spare
 * Out-of-the-box handling of keyboard and mouse input
 * Support for true color and character rotation
-* Small API surface, simple to use
+* Small API surface, simple to understand and use (hopefully)

 `nrx-term` is purely for terminal display and input handling, and is not opinionated about how you build your game.